Applications

 In 5G networks radio heads are getting ever more complex and consist of several different antennas all located in close proximity to each other.
 This requires a tight network of interconnects which is achieved mostly with electrical connections today.

-The challenge that any electrical connection in a radio head also acts as a potential antenna.
+The challenge is that any electrical connection in a radio head also acts as a potential antenna.
 There have been attempts at using other optical connections in the past, but laser efficiency starts to degrade at higher temperature, and past about 85°C laser failures increase significantly.
-LEDs can operate well beyond 100°C without major impact on efficiency or reliability.
+LEDs can operate well beyond 125°C without major impact on efficiency or reliability.